Simpleskyline/telvintran/README.md

-💻 Hi, I am an aspiring software engineer/developer with a growing foundation in software engineering, cloud/server management, and academic computer science concepts.
+💻 Hi, I am an aspiring software engineer/developer with a growing foundation in:

+      - software engineering

+      - cloud/server management

 I am continuously expanding my expertise in backend development, system design, and cloud/server deployment.

-🔧 Systems programming & OS development

-⚡ Performance optimization & real-time systems

-🖥️ Embedded systems & cloud infrastructure

-📚 Continuous learning in computer science fundamentals
+---

-I aim to specialize in systems engineering, creating efficient, reliable, and scalable software that powers real-world applications.
+I aim to specialize in systems engineering 🔧 and creating efficient, reliable, and scalable software 🖥️ that powers real-world applications.

 ---